IO-Link FAQ – Frequently Asked Questions on Community, Development, Certification, and Products

 How do I become a member of the IO-Link Community?

-Joining takes place in three steps:
+Membership is completed in three steps:

 Can I market IO-Link products without becoming a member?